 - Cost of Hiring a US App Developer – $107k / year

 In the rest of this research we set out the available data on the development cost for apps using a range of different sources and methodologies.
-This is divided into the following sections:

 - App Development Cost Benchmarks